cp2k/cp2k/docs/methods/properties/x-ray/delta-kick.md

 ### Time step

-The time step used to propagate the wave-function is related to the frequency of interest.
-Typically, one should do a trade-off between the maximal frequency that can be sampled, this gives the time step value, and the accuracy of the sampling itself, related to the total simulation time.
-Typically, the time step should be about one order of magnitude lower than the frequency of interest.
-Here, we will tackle the Oxygen K-edge: the electronic transition between the Oxygen 1s and the first available excited state.
+The time step used to propagate the wave-function is adapted to optimally resolve the frequency of interest.
+Typically, the time-step cjoice results from a trade-off between the resolution of the highest frequency of interest and the computationl cost to sufficiently extend the sampling, such to achieve sufficient accuracy.
+As a rule of thumb, the time step should be about one order of magnitude smaller than the period corresponding to the maximum frequency to be resolved.
+For core excitation from the Oxygen 1s, the K-edge is arounf 530 eV, corresponding to a period of 0.0078 fs.

-According to Linear Response TDDFT calculation (using the XAS_TDP module, see [this tutorial](./tddft)), the first transition occurs at 529 eV with an oscillator strength of 0.044 a.u.
-In our δ-kick approach, it means that the induced dipole moment should have an oscillatory component around the frequency corresponding to 529 eV.
-Hence, we should have a time step smaller than this frequency.
-For this tutorial, we have set the [TIMESTEP](#CP2K_INPUT.MOTION.MD.TIMESTEP) to `[fs] 0.00078`, which leads to about 10 time steps per period for an oscillation at 529 eV.
+According to Linear Response TDDFT calculations (using the XAS_TDP module, see [this tutorial](./tddft)), the first transition occurs at 529 eV with an oscillator strength of 0.044 a.u.
+For the δ-kick approach, this means that the induced dipole moment should have an oscillatory component around the frequency corresponding to 529 eV.
+Hence, the [TIMESTEP](#CP2K_INPUT.MOTION.MD.TIMESTEP) is set ten times smaller than the maximum frequency, i.e., to `[fs] 0.00078`, which allawos the sampling of the fasted oscillation by means of at 10 propagation steps.

-The total time of the simulation is then given by the number of time steps required, here 500000, and is related to the precision of the calculation: the more total time, the better the accuracy.
+The total time of the simulation is then given by the number of time steps, here 500000, and it affects the smoothness and sharpness of the resulting spectrum.
+Longer simulation times give a better resolutin of the spectral peaks, i.e., a more accurate determination of the resonances.
+There is no always valid rule to decide how long the propagation needs to be extended, because the fluctuations might be strongly system dependent.
+It is always a good idea to check whether the obtained spectrum has converged with respect to further extensiont of the sampling.
-This value is less clear to determine: it depends on the strength of the perturbation, the error thresholds used for the Real Time simulation, the amplitude of the polarizability value itself, and the overall noise of the calculation.
-A good way to check that the total simulation time is enough is to compute the polarizability for the targetted frequency using either 80% of the simulation time or 100%.

 ### Field properties

 The field perturbation (the δ-kick) is defined by its amplitude and polarization.

-The amplitude depends on the system of interest, typically $10^{-3}$ would do, and a good way to check it is to run 2 simulations: one with once the amplitude and another with twice the amplitude.
-Within the linear regime, the response of the system should have doubled as well.
-If this is not the case, lower the field amplitude.
-For instance, by one or two orders of magnitude.
+The amplitude depends on the system of interest, a typical value is $10^{-3}$.
+Also in this case a convergence check by running more than one propagation at different amplitudes is the best way to asses the parameter.
+On the other hand, this brute force approach might request too large computational respurces for large systems.
+Within the linear regime, the response of the system should double by dubling the field amplitude.
+When this is not the case, the response is not linear and one should reduce the field amplitude.
 Note that applying a too-low field may lead to numerical noise.
-For isolated carbon monoxide, we have checked that
-$10^{-3}$ is within the linear regime.
+For isolated carbon monoxide, we have checked that $10^{-3}$ is within the linear regime.

 **Please note that the actual perturbation applied in CP2K is not [DELTA_PULSE_SCALE](#CP2K_INPUT.FORCE_EVAL.DFT.REAL_TIME_PROPAGATION.DELTA_PULSE_SCALE) and depends